kubernetes/website/content/en/docs/setup/windows/intro-windows-in-kubernetes.md

 ##### Memory Reservations and Handling

 Windows does not have an out-of-memory process killer as Linux does.
 Windows always treats all user-mode memory allocations as virtual, and pagefiles are mandatory.
-The net effect is that Windows won't reach out of memory conditions the same way Linux does, and processes will page to disk instead of being subject to out of memory (OOM) termination.
+The net effect is that Windows won't reach out of memory conditions the same way Linux does, and processes page to disk instead of being subject to out of memory (OOM) termination.
 If memory is over-provisioned and all physical memory is exhausted, then paging can slow down performance.

 Keeping memory usage within reasonable bounds is possible with a two-step process.
 First, use the kubelet parameters `--kubelet-reserve` and/or `--system-reserve` to account for memory usage on the node (outside of containers).
-This will reduce [NodeAllocatable](/docs/tasks/administer-cluster/reserve-compute-resources/#node-allocatable)).
+This reduces [NodeAllocatable](/docs/tasks/administer-cluster/reserve-compute-resources/#node-allocatable)).
 As you deploy workloads, use resource limits (must set only limits or limits must equal requests) on containers.
-This will also subtract from NodeAllocatable and prevent the scheduler from adding more pods once a node is full.
+This also subtracts from NodeAllocatable and prevents the scheduler from adding more pods once a node is full.

 A best practice to avoid over-provisioning is to configure the kubelet with a system reserved memory of at least 2GB to account for Windows, Docker, and Kubernetes processes.